-MIPS will include four reporting categories, which CMS will weight as follows for 2017:
+MIPS includes four reporting categories, which CMS will weight as follows for 2018:

 The Academy is currently reviewing the final rule, which includes an official comment period.
 We will formally weigh in on the rule, after our review.

 The Academy is working to ensure that requirements for MIPS do not place significant administrative burdens on physicians trying to succeed, and that specialists and particularly ophthalmologists are not at an unfair advantage.
 The Academy won EHR exceptions for two measures in the advancing care information category that rarely apply to ophthalmology.
 In addition, the Academy:

 - Convened medical society leaders to strategize how to shape the MIPS program.

 - Has met with high-level CMS officials several times to advocate for ophthalmologists in the formation of the MIPS program.

 - Formally asked CMS to recognize for registry participation for all four categories of the MIPS program.